The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Ellipticity

 \section{Ellipticity}

 IA studies model simulated, three-dimensional (3D) galaxy shapes as triaxial ellipsoids, and observed galaxies as their projected shape on the sky: two-dimensional (2D) ellipses.
-This 2D ellipticity is quantified in terms of the lengths of the major and minor axes of the ellipse ($a$ and $b$, respectively, with $b\le a$) and the orientation angle of the major axis, $\theta$, as shown in \rfig{ellipticity_definition}.
+This 2D \gls{ellipticity} is quantified in terms of the lengths of the major and minor axes of the ellipse ($a$ and $b$, respectively, with $b\le a$) and the orientation angle of the major axis, $\theta$, with respect to an arbitrary reference axis, as shown in \rfig{ellipticity_definition}.

 For the detection of IA, ellipticity is typically measured relative to directions tracing the \gls{tidal field} (e.g., positions of galaxy overdensities in real data, or reconstructed tidal fields in simulations), often as a function of \gls{transverse} separation $r_p$.
 By convention, the alignment signal is highest for very elongated shapes (larger axis ratio) that point along the direction of the tidal field.